 Modified live vaccines (MLVs) based on several attenuated virus strains (e.g. C-strain, Thiverval, PAV-250, GPE-, K-strain) are most widely used, and many of them have proven to be both safe and efficacious.
-In addition, E2 subunit vaccines produced in baculovirus systems are available.
+In addition, E2 subunit vaccines produced in baculovirus or other systems are available.
 Inactivated whole virus vaccines are presently not available.

-Information regarding these vaccines can be found in review publications (Blome et al., 2006; Ganges et al., 2008; Geiser-Wilke & Moennig, 2004; Uttenthal et al., 2010; Van Oirschot, 2003; Vannier et al., 2007).
+Information regarding these vaccines can be found in review publications (Blome et al., 2017b; Ganges et al., 2020; Postel et al., 2018).

-Early CSF marker vaccines were based on recombinant CSFV glycoprotein E2 expressed in insect cells (Hulst et al., 1993).
+Early CSF marker vaccines were based on recombinant CSFV glycoprotein E2 expressed in insect cells.
 Pigs vaccinated with these subunit vaccines do not produce antibodies against other CSFV proteins (e.g. E^{rns}), allowing reliable differentiation between vaccinated and infected animals (DIVA).
 However, compared with animals vaccinated with live vaccines, two major disadvantages of these subunit vaccines were a significantly delayed onset of immunity and two inoculations were required.
-While a single administration of the E2 subunit vaccine was able to prevent clinical signs and mortality, along with reduced transmission following challenge infection (Bouma et al., 1999; 2000), it did not prevent transplacental transmission (van Oirschot, 2003).
+While a single administration of the E2 subunit vaccine was able to prevent clinical signs and mortality, along with reduced transmission following challenge infection, it did not prevent transplacental transmission.

-New generations of marker vaccines are also being developed and a chimeric pestivirus encompassing the E2 from CSFV in a ruminant pestivirus backbone has been licensed by the European Medicines Agency (EMA) and has also been authorised for use in a USA vaccine bank.
+New generations of marker vaccines are also being developed and a chimeric pestivirus encompassing the E2 from CSFV in a ruminant pestivirus backbone has been granted regulatory approval by the European Medicines Agency (EMA) and has also been authorised for use in a USA vaccine bank.
 This vaccine, CP7_E2alf, possesses many characteristics of an optimal vaccine including: genetic stability; innocuousness for target and relevant non-target species; absence of vaccine virus transmission to in-contact animals or shedding through urine, faeces or semen; rapid onset of protection following a single intramuscular injection; duration of immunity for at least 6 months; and protection against different CSFV genotypes (Blome et al., 2017a).
 The CP7_E2alf vaccine capacity to prevent transplacental transmission after a single vaccine dose has been proven in pregnant sows against a moderately virulent CSFV strain (Henke et al., 2018).
 The protection from transplacental transmission against CSFV highly virulent strains remains to be evaluated.

 Different DIVA strategies are available by using serological methods (e.g. ELISA) or genome detection methods (e.g. RT-PCR).
-A opinion published by the European Food Safety Authority (EFSA, 2008) demonstrated that the combination of a vaccine that uses the C-strain with RT-PCR to detect viral genome in slaughtered animals can be successfully used in a vaccination-to-live strategy (Li et al., 2007; Zhao et al, 2008).
+A opinion published by the European Food Safety Authority (EFSA, 2008) demonstrated that the combination of a vaccine that uses the C-strain with RT-PCR to detect viral genome in slaughtered animals can be successfully used in a vaccination-to-live strategy (Zhao et al, 2008).
+See also Section B.1.1.4 of this chapter.

-For the newly licensed chimeric vaccine CP7_E2alf, the use of a ruminant pestivirus backbone provides serological differentiation by use of CSFV E^{rns}-ELISAs.
-However, evaluation of two such assays for DIVA capability revealed that test specificity may be compromised by infection with ruminant pestiviruses, resulting in induction of cross-reactive antibodies (Meyer et al., 2017; Pannhorst et al., 2015).
+For the approved chimeric vaccine CP7_E2alf, the use of a ruminant pestivirus backbone provides serological differentiation by use of CSFV E^{rns}-ELISAs.
+However, evaluation of two such assays for DIVA capability revealed that test specificity may be compromised by infection with ruminant pestiviruses, resulting in induction of cross-reactive antibodies (Meyer et al., 2017; 2018; Pannhorst et al., 2015).

 There is therefore still room for improvement with respect to marker vaccines and their companion diagnostic tests.
-Information regarding the current state-of-the-art with respect to CSFV vaccine candidates has recently been reviewed (Blome et al., 2017b).
+Information regarding the current state-of-the-art with respect to CSFV vaccine candidates was reviewed by Blome et al., 2017b and Ganges et al., 2020.